Amazon Photos App

 The Problem

-The Amazon Photos app supports a wide range of file formats—but the unique functionality of iOS Burst photos wasn’t yet accounted for.
+The Amazon Photos app supports a wide range of file formats, but the unique functionality of iOS Burst photos wasn’t yet accounted for.
+When users attempted to upload their burst photos to Amazon Photos they were hit with error messages, leaving them frustrated and confused.

 At a glance, it looked like a simple compatibility fix.
 But the real problem went deeper.
 When the project landed with me, I realized the team had misunderstood what burst photos are and why they matter.
+There were some misconceptions baked into the initial requirements.

 As someone who uses them myself, I knew that burst mode isn’t just a format—it’s a way of shooting.
-You capture movement.
-You review and pick your best moment.
+It’s a means of focusing on capturing movement, reviewing a series and picking your best moment.
 None of this was accounted for in the original scope.
 So I stepped in to reframe the problem and reset expectations.

 I was tasked with the challenge of integrating support for iOS burst photo format while also considering the following design requisites…